HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/User Guide.md

 ## Notes
 Being a directive, the Taffo pragma cannot be produced as the result of macro expansion.
-To declare a pragma inside a macro, write (e.g. annotating variable id in main) _Pragma ("taffo id main  \"ANNOTATION\").
+To declare a pragma inside a macro, write (e.g. annotating variable id in main) _Pragma ("taffo id main  \"example_annotation\").

-Likewise, to use a macro inside a pragma, we need the following workaround (we are annotating the variable image inside the main function):
+Likewise, to use a macro inside a pragma, we need the following workaround (we are annotating the variable image inside the main function with a macro string):
 #define ANNOTATION_RGBPIXEL         "struct[scalar(range(0,255)),scalar(range(0,255)),scalar(range(0,255)),void,scalar(range(0,1))]"
 #define ANNOTATION_RGBIMAGE         "struct[void,void," ANNOTATION_RGBPIXEL "]"
 #define SUB(x) _Pragma (#x)
 #define DO_PRAGMA(x) SUB(x)
 DO_PRAGMA(taffo image main ANNOTATION_RGBIMAGE)

+The DO_PRAGMA workaround works also in the first case, i.e. declaring a pragma inside a macro, and it's the only way to declare, inside a macro, a pragma which in turn uses a macro inside itself.